 The older you get, the more exercise remains an important way to stay healthy.
 Low-impact exercises, including walking for a few minutes a day, can reduce your risk of cardiovascular disease, strengthen bones and muscles, improve your mood and mental health, and improve your ability to do daily activities and prevent falls.
 For those with chronic health conditions, it is important to work with a health professional in finding the right exercise for you.

-Some Medicare plans, such as STRS Ohio’s Aetna Medicare Plan and Paramount Elite, include memberships for SilverSneakers, a fitness and wellness program for Medicare-eligible adults that includes free access to gyms, fitness classes and online workout programs tailored to individual fitness levels.
+- The Aetna Medicare Plan includes memberships for SilverSneakers, a fitness and wellness program for Medicare-eligible adults that includes free access to gyms, fitness classes and online workout programs tailored to individual fitness levels.
 For more information, visit the SilverSneakers website or download the SilverSneakers GO app to your mobile device.
-Other Medicare plans, such as STRS Ohio’s AultCare PrimeTime Health Plan, include the Silver&Fit Exercise and Healthy Aging Program that provides free access to participating fitness facilities.
-Please visit the Silver&Fit website for details.

 Maintain a Healthy Weight

 Reaching and maintaining a healthy weight is important for overall health and can help you prevent and control many diseases and conditions.
 If you are overweight, you are at higher risk of developing serious health problems, including heart disease, high blood pressure, type 2 diabetes, breathing problems and certain cancers.
-Many health plans, including STRS Ohio’s Aetna Medicare Plan, Basic Plans and AultCare PPO, offer discounts on weight management programs.
+All STRS Ohio health plans offer discounts on weight management programs.
 For more information, please contact your plan administrator.

 Get Preventive Health Screenings